quantum-engineering-polito/CourseNotes/content/QCM Physics/08_Quantum Hall effect/Quantum Hall effect.md

 $$
 # Shubnikov - de Haas effect

-When a current is applied between to two electrodes in a 2DEG exposed to a magnetic field.
+When a current is applied between two electrodes in a 2DEG exposed to a magnetic field.

 ![[classical case setup.png|300]]